lokpoon/LunaSim-Document/_sources/lightbox_software_setup.md

 12. Now the Pi should be ready to control the SK6812 LED strips using our `lightbox.py`

+## Create Desktop folder "control"

+1. Create a folder in Desktop named _control_

+2. Download `lightbox.py` from our Github site(link), and paste it in _Desktop/control_

 ## Setting up the `lightbox.py` as a systemd service

 1. Create a new service file.